 For local sports in Victoria where no admission is charged or donation requested, you’re free then to play without approvals.

-It’s strongly encouraged however that all sports, clubs and teams around the country discuss how they may incorporate suitable commemorative moments into their Anzac Day sporting events.
-What a wonderful opportunity to connect with veterans in your local community and sporting clubs, share inspiring stories and enhance the understanding of the sacrifice of service on this meaningful day.
+It’s strongly encouraged however that all sports, clubs and teams around the country discuss how they may incorporate suitable commemorative moments into their Anzac Day sporting events, should they choose to proceed.
+It’s an opportunity to connect with veterans in your local community and sporting clubs, share inspiring stories and enhance the understanding of the sacrifice of service on this meaningful day.

 If you’re in any doubt about restrictions and protocols in your State or Territory, make sure you reach out to your peak sporting body, local RSL sub Branch or relevant government authority for more information.